All About Brickmasons and Blockmasons

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-In the United States, there were 91,100 jobs for Brickmason or Blockmason in 2016.
+In 2016, there was an estimated number of 91,100 jobs in the United States for Brickmason or Blockmason.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Brickmason or Blockmason by 2026.
-There will be an estimated 9,000 positions for Brickmason or Blockmason per year.
+Due to new job openings and attrition, there will be an average of 9,000 job openings in this field each year.

 The states with the most job growth for Brickmason or Blockmason are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.